C- Reactive Protein Quantitative

-C- Reactive Protein (CRP) Test detects the presence of CRP in blood.
-CRP is a nonspecific marker of inflammation and its level can rise in response to inflammatory conditions including infection, trauma, heart and autoimmune diseases.
+C-reactive protein (CRP) Test detects the presence of CRP in blood.
+CRP is a nonspecific marker of inflammation and it can rise in response to inflammatory conditions including infection, trauma, heart and autoimmune diseases.
 Other tests are performed along with CRP to diagnose a particular condition and determine the location.
 It also helps to monitor the treatment post an infection and inflammation.

-During the previous wave of pandemic, it was seen that people with elevated levels of CRP showed many-fold increase in the risk of developing severe COVID-19 infection.
-Hence, getting tested for CRP during COVID-19 infection and recovery phase can be crucial to identify the risk of severe disease.
+During the previous wave of pandemic, it was seen that people with elevated levels of CRP showed many-fold increase in the risk of developing severe COVID infection.
+Hence, getting tested for CRP during COVID infection and recovery phase can be crucial to identify the risk of severe disease.

 Why is CRP done?

 · To help detect the presence of an acute bacterial infection